-For a good handful of people, the company Parrot are known for making remote control drones.
+For a good handful of people, the company Parrot is known for making remote control drones.
 They’re actually one of the biggest names in the drone industry, but on the other hand and maybe a shock to some, they also make wireless headphones.
-What I have here today is the Parrot Zik 2.0 priced at $350 retail, and the Zik 3 at $400, however, you can always goto Amazon or Bhphoto and get them for much less.
-I’ll place my links in the video description below, that way you can check for updated prices.
+What I have here today is the Parrot Zik 2.0 priced at $350 retail, and the Zik 3 at $400, however, you can always go to Amazon or BHphoto and get them for much less.
+I’ll place my links up above, that way you can check for updated prices.

 Both Zik models are nearly identical offering the same look, the same dimensions, and both have the same build quality when stress testing these headphones.
 The more expensive Zik 3 however, for the same price as my generic black ones here, you can purchase different colors and different patterns to suit your style.
 I personally did order the stitched version, but oddly, they sent me the plain one, so apologies as they look identical in the video.
 Nonetheless, the faux leather is absolutely the most supple I’ve ever felt on a pair of headphones, the solid aluminum arms going down the side feels ultra polished and smooth, if I could give an analogy, this feels like a very luxurious, top-of-the-line automobile.

-Finishing up the layout of the earcups, the right side has your power button, below is a 3.5mm input to connect these physically.
-And the headphones still do work even if the battery dies, and last is a Micro-usb port for charging both sets.
+Finishing up the layout of the earcups, the right side has your power button, below that is a 3.5mm input to connect these physically.
+And the headphones still do work even if the battery dies, and last is a Micro-USB port for charging both sets.

 With the Zik 3, you’re paying for all of those features, plus, you get wireless charging, you get to use USB audio which allows you to playback higher-resolution audio files from your computer and as stated earlier, you do receive unique styling from designer, Philippe Starck

-Moving onto comfort, the weight is nearly identical with both models with just being a few grams off from each other.
+The weight is nearly identical with both models with just being a few grams off from each other.
 They’re very light with subtle clamping pressure at the jaw line and minimal pressure at the crown of the head making these very easy to wear.
-Usually anything under 300grams are pretty comfortable to me, and the Zik’s are no different when wearing for extended periods of time.
+Usually anything under 300 grams are pretty comfortable to me, and the Zik’s are no different when wearing for extended periods of time.